sparkfabrik/company-playbook/content/resources/seniority-acc-cne-architect.md

 </span>

-* You help your team substantially improve internal projects, leading the joint effort and/or directly contributing work as necessary.
+* You help your team substantially improve and optimize tools and infrastructures, leading joint efforts and/or directly contributing work as necessary.

 <span class='score only-print'>